WaveGuides/guidelines/Semantic_Versioning_Guide.md

   4. Increment version as [described above](#How)

 ## Notes
-Version numbers should not be confused with bach numbers.
+Version numbers should not be confused with batch numbers.
 We track batch numbers from original equipment manufacturer in `oem_batch.csv` you can find inside the projects repository.